Chaitya62/CJ-MVC/README.md

 ### Model

-To create you own model copy the `TestModel.php` file in the models directory.
+To create your own model copy the `TestModel.php` file in the models directory.
 For further examples on using model see the usage in `User.php`

 ### Views

-To create you own view just create simple php views and load it using `load_view` function in the controller
+To create your own view just create simple php views and load it using `load_view` function in the controller

 ```php
 $this->load_view('<view name>', <associative array for variables you need in the view>)